-Join Chad Chelius for an in-depth discussion in this video Creating a new document, part of Up and Running with InCopy CS5.
+Join Chad Chelius for an in-depth discussion in this video Creating a new document, part of Learning InCopy CS5.

 To begin marking in InCopy you need to create a new document, there are a few …things you should understand when you're doing this, let's take a look. …I'm begninning this video with InCopy already opnned on my computer and I can …create a new document in one of two ways, I can come up here to the command bar and …I click on the first icon which is New Document. …So if I click on that button, it will create a new blank document for me, but …I'm going to go ahead and close that document by clicking on the X in the tab …for this untitled document, and instead I'm going to go to the File menu and choose New.…